edouardoyallon/scatwave/README.md

 # Contributors

-Carmine Cella, Edouard Oyallon.
+Edouard Oyallon.
 Contacts: surname.name@ens.fr

 Team DATA - Ecole Normale Supérieure

 # Acknowledgements

 The author is thankfull to Sergey Zagoruyko for helpfull discussions, codes and enlightments.
 Many parts of this work are based on codes that he shared, and this had a major impact on this work.
-We would like to thank also Michael Eickenberg, Mathieu Andreux for helpful discussions.
+I would like to thank also Mathieu Andreux, Eugene Bellolevsky, Carmine Cella, Michael Eickenberg for helpful discussions.